Directorate General Health & Consumers

 EU Health statistical reports

 Within the context of the Community Statistical Programme (2008-2012), Eurostat responds to this key priority of the public health programme by continuously improving its databases and publications.
 Through intensive cooperation with the different statistical authorities in the Member States (National Statistical Institutes, Ministries of Health, etc), more data are now available directly from Eurostat in its Online database.
 Eurostat also cooperates closely with the Commission's Directorate-General for Health and Consumers.
-Moreover a significant number of the ECHI (European Community Health Indicators) are based on data collected by Eurostat.
+Moreover a significant number of the ECHI (European Core Health Indicators) are based on data collected by Eurostat.

 The EU in the world 2013 – a statistical portrait, 2012